 Jeremy Angier works in a range of media including digital animation, drawing, painting and sculpture.
 As an animator he heads machinegraphics, a 3D animation firm which creates animations and scientific visualizations for documentary films and museum exhibits.
 His work is seen in many public venues around the US including the American Museum of Natural History in New York and Grand Canyon Visitor Center.
 He teaches figure drawing in the Boston area.

 A+J Art+Design created the installation SOS (Safety Orange Swimmers) for the Fort Point Arts Community (FPAC) which debuted in 2016.
 The artwork includes 25 over-life size floating foam figures animated by the wind and currents, with one figure for every one million refugees in the world today.
 FPAC named the installation its “most successful project to date in terms of audience engagement.”
 SOS was among 49 works chosen by jury from a pool of 325 entries from across the country as outstanding project of the year by Americans for the Arts Public Art Network Year in Review in 2017.
 Also in 2017 SOS was a Featured Project and Top 20 Artwork at ArtPrize 9, a 19-day international art competition which attracts over half a million visitors to Grand Rapids, MI each year.
 In 2018, SOS was featured by Forecast Public Art’s print publication Public Art Review #58 (PAR 58) along with 14 other public art and creative placemaking projects from around the world that “connect us to our shared humanity” and by CODA Magazine in its July 2018 issue “Art with a Message“.
 In 2019, Waterfront Toronto commissioned A+J to bring the artwork to downtown Toronto for a two-month installation in Lake Ontario.
-The touring project speaks directly to the culture and history of local immigrant communities and their descendants in relation to the current global refugee crisis.
+The touring project addresses the culture and history of local immigrant communities and their descendants in relation to the current global refugee crisis.